force screen n.

 High Crusade (1982) viii.
 48

-From within the starship human senses could not detect the instantaneous absence of the force screens that had enfolded her, that had deflected and absorbed electromagnetic energy.
+From within the starship no one could detect the instantaneous absence of the force screens that had enfolded her, that had deflected and absorbed electromagnetic energy.

 Something just dropped the building’s force screen.